DistributedExecutionFramework/def-documentation/docs/user-manual/examples/factory-simulation.rst

 Factory Simulation & Optimization
 =================================

+For a detailed tutorial on how to implement this example on the DEF see :ref:`tutorial_factory`.

 In this example a factory with :math:`m` identical machines will be optimized in terms of profitability.
 This example consists of two main parts: